 4910 N. Broad Street,

-The Rockland a close neighbor to the Logan in North Philly.
-A.F.
-Schenck was listed as the original architect.
-The theater was opened in 1914 and demolished in 1970.
-I remember going here in the mid 1960’s till about 67' or 68' along with going to the Logan.
-It wasn’t as big as the Logan and seemed to be an older theater then the Logan.
-But looking back I think the Logan maybe tried to be more “kid friendly” even though that wasn’t a term back then.
-We would go to the Rockland or to either one for that fact depending on who had the newer movie or who had the movie we didn’t see yet.
+I remember going here in the mid-1960’s till about 1967 or 1968 along with going to the Logan Theatre.
+It wasn’t as big as the Logan Theatre and seemed to be an older theatre than the Logan Theatre.
+But looking back I think the Logan Theatre maybe tried to be more “kid friendly” even though that wasn’t a term back then.
+We would go to the Rockland Theatre or to either one for that fact depending on who had the newer movie or who had the movie we had not seen.

-Unfortunatly, we had to “flee” the neighborhood back in the summer of 69'.
+Unfortunately, we had to “flee” the neighborhood back in the summer of 1969.
 I was only nine years old at the time.
-We did however, manage to take a lot of great memories from our beloved Logan neighborhood and going to the Rockland certainly was one of them along with the Logan.
-Sadly, both the Rockland and Logan met the same fate.
+We did however, manage to take a lot of great memories from our beloved Logan neighborhood and going to the Rockland Theatre certainly was one of them along with the Logan Theatre.
+Sadly, both theatres met the same fate.
 Being in the wrong neighborhood at the wrong time!